-‘Naukar ki kameez’ was a similar sort of engagement with overlapping images.
-It was made from my very personal experience when our previous peon retired and we were looking for an assistant for our art lab.
-A bunch of people came and went in a year’s time and the process of looking for a peon is still on.
-New faces actually don’t fit well with old one, though the shirts fit perfectly well.
+It is an anecdote from personal experience, when our previous assistant retired and we looked for another.
+A bunch of people came and went in a year’s time and the process of looking for an assistant is still on.
+New faces actually don’t fit well with old one, though the uniform fits perfectly well.